katebyars/new-project/README.md

 ## Setup/Installation Requirements

-* Open in any browser
+* Download and open Postman
+* Use the Postman file in this project to test the various paths in App

 ## Specifications